 Software- freelance supply team management system:

-Part of Software-personnel to manage everything about themselves.
-Ex task status, profile manage.
+Part of Software-personnel to manage about their own history, Employment and resume Ex task status, profile manage.
 This part will be have function that Software-personnel can do within it.

-Software- Administrator management system:
+Software – Account management system:

 Part of Administrator to validate account of freelancer.